IT-Systems/zencart-module/README.md

 * You are using the correct test case credentials when conducting test purchases.

+### General FAQ

+Q: What is this Svea administration interface that you talk about?
+A: This is where you administrate invoices and payment plans created from your customer orders.
+You should have been provided with login information and instructions from your Svea integration manager, please contact them if not so.

+An example screenshot of the interface is found in the next section under "Invoice orders".

 ### Specific payment method problems FAQ

+#### Invoice orders

+Q: I receive the error message "WARNING: Credit invoice failed, status not changed.
+Error: The invoice to credit is not approved." when attempting to credit an order.
+A: The invoice has not been approved by Svea.
+You may approve the invoice manually via the Svea administration interface.
+You may also turn on auto-approval of invoices, please contact your Svea integration manager to this effect.

+![Svea administration interface] (https://github.com/sveawebpay/zencart-module/raw/develop/docs/image/svea_admin.PNG "Svea administration interface")

 (Intentionally left blank.)

 ### Release history

+* 4.1    (20131128) Able to perform basic Svea order administration actions by setting the order status in the Zen Cart order administration interface.
+Changes to AutoDeliver order settings for invoice and payment plan payment methods.
 * 4.0.1  (20131118) Fix for wrong client order id used in request.
 * 4.0.0  (20131112) Rewrite of module to build on Svea php integration package and support the new eu payment flow.
 Supports ZenCart 1.5.1.